-This Lebanese style bulgur pilaf recipe is a hearty, healthy and delicious recipe that is full of fiber and infinitely customizable – a meal my hubby and kids are obsessed with!
+This Lebanese style bulgur wheat pilaf recipe is a hearty, healthy and delicious recipe.
+It’s full of fiber and infinitely customizable – a meal my hubby and kids are obsessed with!
 We eat it on its own with a spoon, with pita bread and olive oil like a dip, or as a starchy side with chicken or beef.

 You’ve probably heard of bulgur wheat used to make tabbouleh and other Mediterranean dishes.